ufjschool/ob-s14/drafts/second/HauntedStory.md

 With death and history comes the inevitable –- the ghost story.

-###BEATY
+From haunted elevators to a suicide legend involving one of Tom Petty's most famous songs, these stories live on, passed from class to class.
+Regardless of whether they actually happened, they are a permanent part of UF history.

+Curious?
+We'd like to take you on a ghost tour through some of the weirdest rumors the Gator Nation has to offer.

+Keep reading, if you dare.

-“The lights were all off.”
+####"The lights were all off"

 It happened in Beaty Towers East, on the third floor.
-Ben Dostovic was in his room trying to get to sleep, said then-sophomore Arianne Romero, 21, Dostovic's friend.
+Ben D. (he didn't want his last name used) was in his room trying to get to sleep, said then-sophomore Arianne Romero, 21, Ben's friend.
 As he lay in bed he began to hear a familiar sound: the rolling chairs moving around in the kitchen area.

 “He ignored it at first and tried going back to sleep,” Romero said, her voice filled with the thrill of telling a scary story.